 Diabetes Type 1: Management

-Why do I need to manage my type 1 diabetes?
+Why do I need to manage type 1 diabetes?

 What are the complications of type 1 diabetes?

 High blood sugar levels can become life-threatening.
-Long-term high blood sugar levels can cause:
+Long-term high blood sugar levels can cause problems such as the following:

 - Heart and blood vessel conditions, such as heart attack, stroke, or narrowing of blood vessels